dwyl/learn-redis/README.md

 Redis is the *closest* you can get to **direct access** (to your computer's) **memory**.
 [**Written in C**](https://github.com/antirez/redis/tree/unstable/src)
-and weighing in at *less than a Megabyte*
+the entire server is *less than a Megabyte*
 (*smaller is better when it comes to executable size*), Redis is ***built for speed***.